-After spending several years learning in a physical classroom setting, the transition to virtual learning may prove difficult for some students, especially younger kids.
+After spending several years learning in a physical classroom setting, the transition to virtual learning can prove difficult for some students, especially younger kids.

 They no longer have a live teacher in front of them, nor do they have a cohort of learners around them who can help and support them the same way they do in a real classroom.

-Here are some virtual learning tips for students to adjust to this new educational environment:
+Here are some virtual learning tips for students to adjust to this new online learning environment:

 1. Know the Expectations